loumonthjack/RPN-Calculator/README.md

  -- hasOperator - return boolean, Input from Interface has Operator value

- -- hasMultCharacter - return boolean, Input from Interface has multiple character
+ -- hasMultiCharacter - return boolean, Input from Interface has multiple character